berg-lang/berg/doc/parser.md

 On close, we close all blocks simultaneously.

+#### Tree Initialization

+As soon as we decide what tokens the file will consist of, we append them directly to the syntax tree (with no parent).
+The parser will perform the association.

 ### Parser

 The *parser* takes the stream of tokens and builds the syntax tree.
 It picks the correct expression hierarchy / order of operations using precedence and associativity.